creative-workflow/easy-terminal-app/README.md

 It is **minimal** because it only depends on standard bash.

 It has **maximal comfort** because:
-  * easyly add commands by dropping files into a folder
+  * easyly add commands by creating a simple bash script
   * automatic help generation (greps the command scripts for specific marks)
-  * logging and colored output out of the box
+  * logging and colored outputs ready to use
   * write tests for your scripts

 # Setup